jstobart01/Python_Intermediate_Notes/README.md

 $ py -m venv .venv (creates the virtual environment)
 $ source .venv/Scripts/activate (activates the virtual enviroment)
 $ deactivate (deactivates the virtual environment)

+Never include the API_KEY in your development files.